-Interest and other types of investment income obtained on Covered Bonds by a Portuguese resident individual is subject to withholding tax at 28%, which, if such income is not earned as business or professional income, is the final tax on that income unless the individual elects to include it in his/ her taxable income subject to tax at progressive rates of up to 53%.
+Interest and other types of investment income obtained on Covered Bonds by a Portuguese resident individual is subject to withholding tax at 28%, which, if such income is not earned as business or professional income, is the final tax on that income unless the individual elects to include it in his/ her taxable income subject to tax at progressive rates of up to 48%.
+In the latter case, an additional income tax rate will be due on the part of the taxable income exceeding EUR 80,000 as follows: (i) 2.5% on the part of the taxable income up to EUR 250,000 and (ii) 5% on the remaining part (if any) of the taxable income exceeding EUR 250,000.